dmlogic/community-contributions/user-stories/As a community admin.md

 I need to request a contribution to a fund
 So I can build up a reserve for works

+I need to review who has paid any given request
+So I can delete or send a nag

 I need to post information about maintenance activity So the community has visibility